-Once the chrysalis turns black and you can see little orange spots inside, they are ready to come out.
+Once the chrysalis turns black and you see little orange spots inside, they are ready to come out.
 You can expect them to emerge in the next 48 hours.

 Once it leaves the chrysalis, your newly-winged friend will need to dry off!
 This can take quite a while, so be patient.
 Two to four hours is average, but it can vary.

 In the meantime, it will hang upside down, occasionally walk around, and open and close its wings.
 If you have a large mesh enclosure, it can stay in there, but if you’ve got a plastic terrarium, it doesn’t hurt to take the cover off and let it dry outside.
-Once it’s ready, it will fly off!
+Once it’s ready, it will fly away!

 Start Raising Monarch Butterflies Today!

 By following these steps, you too can successfully raise monarch butterflies in your home.
 Enjoy the beautiful transformation!